johnalison/WorkingPhilosophy/Books.md

 - "Seems like the only kind of job an American can get these days is committing suicide in some way"
 - I wont know myself until I find out whether life is serious or not"

+# Poor Richards Almanac (Ben Franklin)
+- "No ugly lovers, no handsome prisons"
+- "Speak with contempt of non, from slave to king.
+The smallest bee has, (and will use) a sting"